OPAL JEWELLERY - THE ULTIMATE GUIDE

 Quality is what differentiates Australian Opal cutters from the rest.
 When you think of quality you think of “old-fashioned” craftsmanship.
 Australian Opal Cutters jewellers have a strict quality control policy that includes checking for minute burr marks, setting strength, level and proportion, the solidity and gluing of stone settings, checking that there is no movement or any “looseness” in the gem setting, Australian Opal Cutters company policy is “we do not rest until you are happy”.

 Every piece of Jewellery from Australian Opal Cutters comes with a certificate of authenticity, providing you with 100% complete confidence in the quality of your purchase.
-Every 2 years we re-evaluate your purchase free of charge and send you an updated certificate.
-The international lifetime warranty covers all workmanship and manufacturing.
+Our warranty and service guarantee covers all workmanship and manufacturing.
 We also have an “at cost” replacement guarantee for any accidental damage or loss.

-To ensure that you are completely satisfied, as part of Australian Opal Cutters’ customer service policy we will gladly repair goods, replace goods or refund the cost of the goods, at no cost to the you, for defects in materials or workmanship faults for up to 2 years from the original date of purchase. (link to more detail)
+To ensure that you are completely satisfied, as part of Australian Opal Cutters’ customer service policy we will gladly repair goods, replace goods at no cost to the you, for defects in materials or workmanship faults for up to 1 year from the original date of purchase.

-The warranty (above) means that most service tasks such as Rhodium Plating, Polishing, Tightning claws or adjusting gems, even polishing out a scratch in your Opal or on your ring, pendant or earrings will be completed "at cost" or absolutely free.
+As one of our valued customer's your warranty (above) means that most service tasks such as Cleaning your jewellery, Rhodium Plating, Polishing, Tightening claws or adjusting gems, even polishing out a scratch in your Opal or on your ring, pendant or earrings will be completed "at cost" or absolutely free.
 This is a genuine family business response to fair use of your beloved Opal gemstone jewellery!